galoscar07/today-ilearn/Python/README.md

 A very simple django based app.
 App includes: log in and register, you can mark your favourite shows and can mark episodes as watched.

+##  GraphQL

+A very simple django based app, to test and understand the principles of graphQL